Keychrom/Axiom/docs/admin/installation-apache.rst

    With ProxyPreserveHost_ the incoming ``Host`` header is passed to the proxied host.

-Depending on what your SearXNG installation is listening on, you need a http mod_proxy_http_) or socket (mod_proxy_uwsgi_) communication to upstream.
+Depending on what your AXIOM installation is listening on, you need a http mod_proxy_http_) or socket (mod_proxy_uwsgi_) communication to upstream.

 The :ref:`installation scripts` installs the :ref:`reference setup